-The habitat potential of the site for bandicoots was determined by detailed onsite assessment of the access, shelter and food sources.
-The recent use of the property by bandicoots was determined by an ecologist with extensive experience in bandicoot survey in urban environments, by searching for diggings, scats, frequently used trails and boundaries were thoroughly searched for accessibility by bandicoots.
+The habitat potential of the site for bandicoots was determined by this detailed onsite assessment of the access, shelter, and food sources.
+The use of the property by bandicoots was determined by Nicholas Skelton, principal ecologist with extensive experience in bandicoot survey in urban environments, by searching for diggings, scats, frequently used trails and boundaries were thoroughly searched for accessibility by bandicoots.
 The road reserve and accessible parts of nearby properties were searched for evidence of bandicoot activity and habitat value.
 Photographs were taken of the site.
-The findings from other reports from nearby surveys and studies were also used to provide additional habitat use information.
-Habitat for other Threatened species was searched for.
+Habitat for other Threatened species was also searched for.